glifchits/node-mvt-encoder/README.md

 # node-mvt-encoder

-A Node.js utility to encode a vector tile schema into a Mapbox vector tile.
+A Node.js utility to encode a vector tile spec into a Mapbox vector tile.

 ## Installation